ibm-messaging/kafka-connect-elastic-sink/quickstart/README-QS.md

 ## Running your own investigations
 You can use the `docker-compose.yml` file to create your own environment outside of the `RUNME.sh` script.
-Take a look at the script to see how commands are issued to the Kafka server such as creating topics and publishing events.
+Take a look at the script to see how commands are issued to the Kafka broker such as creating topics and publishing events.